Anohros/GrannyConverterLibrary/README.md

 ## Setup dependencies

-### Setup Qt Framework
-Install the framework in version 5.15.2 (msvc2019 x86).

-Use the online installer from https://www.qt.io/download-qt-installer or as an alternative you can use the tool `aqtinstall` "Another (unofficial) Qt CLI Installer" from https://github.com/miurahr/aqtinstall/.

 ### Setup DevIL SDK
 Download DevIL 1.8.0 SDK from http://openil.sourceforge.net/download.php "DevIL 1.8.0 SDK for Windows" archive and extract its content to `external/devilsdk`.